nirds/learning_angularjs/controllers/slides.md

 !SLIDE
 # Controllers #
-Business logic and behavior is defined in controllers
+Business logic is defined in controllers in the MVC sense.

+Controllers respond to events and can be stateful.

 !SLIDE smbullets
 # Benefits #